dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 The primary disadvantage of container-based virtualization in practice in my opinion is that you can not run applications in containers that are compiled for a different operating system as your host.
-For example you can not run Windows based executables directly in a container if your host operating system is Linux.
+For example you can't run Windows based executables directly in a container if your host operating system is Linux.
 There is no such limitations for virtual machines.